 Learning Chinese is not for the faint of heart.
-Not only does the non-native Mandarin speaker have to master the language’s infamous tones, he or she must memorize hundreds of thousands of (practically speaking) non-phonetic characters, get acquainted with a wide range of accents, and grapple with a deceptively simple grammar system.
+Not only does the non-native Mandarin speaker have to master the language’s infamous tones, he or she must memorize thousands of (practically speaking) non-phonetic characters, get acquainted with a range of accents, and grapple with a deceptively simple grammar system.

 At the same time, even the most gifted linguist will admit that one of the biggest challenges posed by Mandarin isn’t the mechanics of the actual language, but the grunt work required to learn it well.
 Looking up characters in a paper-bound Chinese dictionary is a multi-step process that can take tens of minutes if you’re not careful.
 Also, relying on a single Chinese-English dictionary for reference is a surefire way to commit language suicide.
 For such a long-lasting, quickly-evolving language, you’ll need at least three dictionaries handy in order to get a rough idea of what a specific character, word, or phrase means – and even then you’ll usually have to apply some brainpower to figure out how it’s used properly.

 Enter Pleco – the best Chinese dictionary app on the planet.
 To some of our readers, a dictionary app might not seem like the most exciting of subjects, but those who know and use Pleco understand how crucial it is to one’s language learning regimen.
 It’s one of those rare brand names (if you can call it a brand) that will elicit sheer glee from its users upon the very mention of its name.
 A Swiss Army knife app featuring 25 dictionaries, almost anyone that’s used it can recall a moment when Pleco “saved their life.”